 Oja means "glow" or "vitality" in Hindu culture.

-Oja Moon was created by the New York City based nonprofit organization, Kids of Kathmandu, as a way to encourage local enterprise and contribute towards communities in Nepal.
+As co-founder of the New York City/Kathmandu based nonprofit organization, Kids of Kathmandu, I formed Oja Moon as a way to encourage local enterprise and contribute towards communities in Nepal.
 Each Oja Moon sale generates funds towards Kids of Kathmandu initiatives which focus on children and education.
-Kids of Kathmandu began in 2010 with a commitment to fund education, food, and medical for the NYCDS orphanage of 49 children.
-That commitment is still in effect, and our goal at Oja Moon is to completely fund this orphanage project, which is located outside Kathmandu in Bhaktapur.
-Bhaktapur is a World Heritage Site, a historically important and visually captivating place in Nepal, and one that was also greatly damaged in the 2015 earthquake and as of 2020 we opened our 8th school, our first made of rammed earth making it our greenest school to date.
+Kids of Kathmandu began in 2010 with a commitment to fund education, food, and medical for 49 children at an orphanage in Bhaktapur.
+That project was funded for 10 years, covering 280,000 meals and 450 private school tuitions.
+Kids of Kathmandu is currently rebuilding schools in response to the 2015 earthquake and as of 2020 we opened our 8th school, our first made of rammed earth making it our greenest school to date.

 All products are designed in New York City with my partner Charlotte Guess.
-Each piece is handmade at a Women's Center down the road from this orphanage in Bhaktapur, Nepal.
+Each piece is handmade at a Women's Center in Nepal.
 Each animal takes 2 days to make by hand.
 Each blanket takes 2 weeks.
-Not only does each purchase at Oja Moon generate funds for the orphanage, but it helps to employ the women at this Center who lack financial security, many struggling to send their children to school and many who are widows, needing income to provide for their family.
+Not only does each purchase at Oja Moon generate funds for our schools, but it helps to employ the women at this Center who lack financial security, many struggling to send their children to school and many who are widows, needing income to provide for their family.

 Our team travels to Nepal yearly, to check in with both our on the ground projects and the women's center.
 Anyone is welcome to come with us on these visits.
 It is an incredibly special place.

 Our animals have been tested and approved by the Consumer Product Safety Commission identification #1361.